Urinary tract infection (UTI) in cats

 Treatment for urinary tract infection (UTI) in cats

-The primary goals of treating feline UTIs are to destroy the organisms that are causing the infection, relieve the cat’s symptoms and prevent complications.
+The primary goals of treating feline UTIs are to address the organisms that are causing the infection, relieve the cat’s symptoms and prevent complications.
 If any predisposing medical or anatomical abnormalities have been identified, these also need to be addressed.
 Prevention of further UTIs is another goal of treatment, as a cat that has had one UTI is more likely to have another in the future.

 Typical treatment includes: